bjornandre/dapla-cli/README.md

 ## Installation

-The command is already installed in the dapla jupyterlab environement.
-To install the command locally extract the content of the release archive on your computer and alias the `dapla-cli` executable to `dapla`.
+**NOTE**: The command is already installed in the dapla jupyterlab environement.

+To install the command locally download the latest release archive and extract its content on your computer.
+Alias the `dapla-cli` executable to `dapla`.

 ## Authentication

-In order to be able to communicate with the API servers one need to provide an authentication methods and the API server URI.
+In order to be able to communicate with the API servers you need to provide an authentication methods and the API server URI.

 The flags `--jupyter` can be used when the dapla command runs inside the container.
 In this case the application will try to retrieve the authentication token by itself: